As with every good thing, specific issues can come up when playing vinyl records. One of these issues is the music on your record player skipping.

 There are several ways to combat static build-up on records.
 Some of these methods are preventative, while others are corrective.
 They are outlined below:

-- Get a humidifier: Another way of getting rid of static is with the use of a humidifier.
-Since static is typical in dry environments, using a humidifier to create artificial moisture and humidity will help to prevent static build-up on the records.
+Another way of getting rid of static is with the use of a humidifier.
+Since static is typical in dry environments, using a humidifier to add moisture and humidity will help to prevent static build-up on the records.

 Use a Proper Turntable Setup